-Maritime laws, officially known as admiralty laws, are a category of laws and treaties that focus on the maritime businesses and nautical issues.
+Maritime laws are a category of laws and treaties that focus on the maritime businesses and nautical issues.
 These encompass a wide variety of items on the open water including shipping, offenses, and trafficking.

 Maritime laws are mostly international, and the jurisdiction can be somewhat murky at times.
 Whether you are the victim of a crime or suffer an injury at sea, you may wonder who is responsible and how maritime laws are enforced.
 It is best to speak with an attorney any time you have an issue regarding an event that happens at sea.